merenlab/merenlab.org/vocabulary.md

 ### Item

 Data points shown in layers.
-Items can be a lot of things in anvi'o: they will be splits in metagenomic mode, genes in gene mode, gene clusters in pangenome mode, or genome bins in collections more.
+Items can be a lot of things in anvi'o: they will be splits in metagenomic mode, genes in gene mode, gene clusters in pangenome mode, or genome bins in collections mode.

 ### Parent layer